 Accessing invoice information and actions

-In addition to the PDF preview, the invoice details page provides access to key information and actions:
+In addition to viewing invoice information, the details page provides access to key information and actions* that allow you to:

-Check the invoice status (draft, unpaid, partially paid, or paid).
+Check the invoice status (draft, unpaid, partially paid, paid, refused).

 FAQ